OzGitelson/pddl2hoa/README.md

 pddl2hoa domain.pddl problem.pddl > edge_labeled_HOA.hoa
 ```

-Or use it as a Python library
+Or use it as a Python library:
 ```python
 from pddl2hoa import convert_pddl_to_hoa